Simokid/Simokid/README.md

 # Welcome to my Github, I'm Simon!

-I have a degree in Information Technology and I am passionate in IT and Cybersecurity field!
+I have a degree in Information Technology and I am passionate in the IT and Cybersecurity field!

 ## Objective